Abhishikaf/Inner_Emerging_Markets_Analyzer/README.md

 ![Hypotheses testing](images/streamlit_11.png)

 Other Hypotheses that we tested were:

-    -Jobs with more work from home opportunity would have not taken as much of a hit in 2020 -Jobs like transportation would have taken a bigger hit.
+    -Jobs with more work from home opportunity would have not taken as much of a hit in 2020

+    -Jobs like transportation would have taken a bigger hit.

-This Hypothese tested out to be true as is visible in the following image:
+This Hypotheses tested out to be true as is visible in the following image:

 ![Hypotheses testing2](images/streamlit_12.png)